 Did You Know?

 The earliest documented telecast of this film occurred Monday 3 December 1945 on New York City's pioneer television station WNBT (Channel 1).
+In Baltimore in first aired Saturday 11 September 1948 on WBAL (Channel 11), and in Detroit Tuesday 22 March 1949 on WJBK (Channel 2).
 See more